 - When you, as a user, or another person representing your organization creates a data description in the SND research data catalogue for a study in which you are involved as a researcher.

 You are welcome to contact us about the personal data that SND has collected about you (email@example.com).
+You can also contact us at firstname.lastname@example.org to have your personal information deleted.
 We strive to ensure that all personal data kept by SND are correct and up to date.
 For more information about your rights, please see the University of Gothenburg website.

 - what these cookies are used for